D. Fairchild Ruggles: Gardens, Landscape, and Vision in the Palaces of Islamic Spain

 Shirine Hamadeh, in Review of Middle East Studies, called the book a "compelling study of seven centuries of Islamic garden and landscape tradition in the Iberian peninsula".
 She writes that Ruggles assembles a wide variety of types of evidence – archaeology, history, poetry, agricultural writings, and paintings – to show that a new "landscape vocabulary" was created at Madinat al-Zahra, Cordoba, in the tenth century, and that this spread across al-Andalus until it reached its zenith at the Alhambra palace.

-The Times Literary Supplements reviewer wrote that "Though Ruggles's book usefully brings together much new and little-known information about the palace gardens of al-Andalus, it is by no means a straightforward account of the evolution of these gardens but ... is ... a grand interpretative work written from a multidisciplinary perspective ...
-The overall result is clear-headed, highly readable, [and] stimulating."

 Maria Rosa Menocal, in The Medieval Review, wrote that "Ruggles's always clear narrative interweaves all the fundamental threads of the historical and political events necessary to fully appreciate the cultural bases of everything that had to do with that dramatic transformation of the Iberian landscape.
 She seems as at home talking about the changing yields of crop harvests as about the variations in the concepts of paradise as a garden across different cultures."
 The book was reviewed in The Burlington Magazine in 2001.

 Islamic Gardens and Landscapes

-Laura E. Parodi, in Journal of Islamic Studies, wrote that the book offered material for reflection on some difficult questions, such as how to define an "Islamic" artefact.

-Margaret Morris, in Muslim Heritage, called it "a book of impressive scope."

 The Foundation for Landscape Studies wrote that "Ruggles uses poetry, court documents, agronomy manuals, and early garden representations to immerse the reader in the world of the architects of the great gardens of the Islamic world, from medieval Morocco to contemporary India.
 Western admirers have long seen the Islamic garden as an earthly reflection of the paradise said to await the faithful.
 Such simplification, Ruggles contends, denies the sophistication and diversity of the art form.
 Just as Islamic culture is historically dense, sophisticated, and complex, so too is the history of its built landscapes.
 She follows the evolution of early Islamic agricultural efforts to their aristocratic apex in the formal gardens of the Alhambra in Spain and the Taj Mahal in Agra."

 Tree of Pearls

-R. Stephen Humphreys wrote that "Ruggles brings a different and refreshing sensibility to bear in this very interesting and rewarding book.
-Her exceptional scholarship and engaging style bring to life the most vivid character among the powerful women of the medieval Islamic world."
+Elizabeth Urban, reviewing the book in the American Journal of Islam and Society, notes that Shajar al-Durr, Arabic for "Tree of Pearls", was a rare example of a female Sultan, distinguished further by having been a slave.
+Urban comments that Ruggles emphasizes al-Durr's effect on Islamic architecture through her patronage of new buildings in Cairo.
+Urban calls Ruggles's description of al-Durr's rise to power "a gripping account".
+She writes that Ruggles makes the suggestion that since al-Durr could not present herself publicly, "she instead used ... public architecture to create larger-than-life, self-aggrandizing monuments to both herself and her husband."
+In her view, Tree of Pearls "is a lucid introduction to Shajar al-Durr’s career and especially her mastery of the symbolic language of public architecture."